A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Conclusions

-The \textit{p}-BnB efficiency has been tested on a set of RNMDT relaxations of randomly generated MIQCQP instances.
+The \textit{p}-BnB efficiency has been tested on a set of RNMDT relaxations of randomly generated non-convex MIQCQP instances.
 Numerical experiments demonstrated the superior performance of the proposed \textit{p}-BnB method over attempts to solve full-scale RNMDT problems with the commercial solver Gurobi.
-Depending on the method utilised to solve dual sub-problems, the use of \textit{p}-BnB allowed for saving on average about 32 \% of the time required by Gurobi to solve RNMDT problem in case \textit{p}-BnB used Frank-Wolfe progressive hedging (FWPH) \cite{FW_PH_2018} as a subroutine or about 84 \% of the time if proximal bundle method (BM) \cite{oliveira2014bundle, kim2022scalable} has been used.
+Depending on the method utilised to solve dual sub-problems, the use of \textit{p}-BnB allowed for saving on average about 32 \% of the time required by Gurobi to solve RNMDT problem in case \textit{p}-BnB used Frank-Wolfe progressive hedging as a subroutine or about 84 \% of the time if proximal bundle method has been used.
+These results lead us to conclude that, although FWPH does potentially provide better dual bounds, it pays the price for being a more computationally demanding solution method.
+This trade-off flips when we consider artificially denser instances, in which, we can see that the FWPH method leads to fewer nodes explored in instances 4 and 5, and thus potential computational savings.

-It is worth highlighting that the \textit{p}-BnB method implementation involves intricate computational decisions that can greatly influence its performance.
-Nevertheless, our implementation still serves as a proof of concept.
-Additionally, the \textit{p}-BnB method considers rudimentary heuristics to generate feasible solutions for the primal RNMDT relaxation and the implementation of more sophisticated heuristics would likely improve the performance of \textit{p}-BnB, in a similar fashion as they are beneficial in mixed-integer programming solvers.
+It is worth highlighting that the \textit{p}-BnB method implementation involves software engineering decisions that can greatly influence its performance.
+Nevertheless, our implementation still serves as a reliable proof of concept.
+Additionally, the \textit{p}-BnB method as proposed only considers rudimentary heuristics to generate feasible solutions for the primal RNMDT relaxation and the implementation of more sophisticated heuristics would likely improve the performance of \textit{p}-BnB, in a similar fashion as they are beneficial in mixed-integer programming solvers.
 Hence, one could further enhance \textit{p}-BnB computational efficiency.
-In particular, one potential path for improvement involves enhancing the branching strategies.
-As an example, one could refer to \cite{cornuejols2011improved, CHEN20031925} suggesting enhancements of the procedure of searching for the paths in the decision tree that would not lead to a better optimal solution and thus, can be eliminated.
+In particular, one potential path for improvement involves enhancing the branching strategies considered \citep{cornuejols2011improved, CHEN20031925}.
 Another possible direction could be an improvement of the FWPH method implementation.
-Additionally, we observed that in the case of utilising FWPH in the context of \textit{p}-BnB a significant amount of computational time is spent by FWPH on generating the sets $\{(V_0^s)_{s \ in S}\}$ at the beginning of Algorithm \ref{al: FWPH} for the instances with a high number of scenarios.
-Hence, improvement of this procedure could bring new insight into \textit{p}-BnB performance and convergence rate when using FWPH as a subroutine.
+Additionally, an improvement of the procedure for generating the sets $\{(V_0^s)_{s \ in S}\}$ at the beginning of Algorithm \ref{al: FWPH} could bring new insight into \textit{p}-BnB performance and convergence rate when using FWPH as a subroutine.